Approved by the President

 Consultants: A consultant can receive reimbursement consideration for meals, excluding working meals, if such reimbursement is included in the approved contract.

-Guest Speakers Receiving an Honorarium: A guest speaker receiving an honorarium should have a consideration for meals included in his/her fee and cannot be otherwise reimbursed.
+Guest Speakers Receiving an Honorarium: A guest speaker receiving an honorarium should have a consideration for meals included in their fee and cannot be otherwise reimbursed.
 Employees taking a guest speaker to dinner will not be reimbursed from state appropriated funds for any expenses associated with the meal when the guest speaker receives an honorarium.

 Guest Speakers NOT Receiving an Honorarium: A guest speaker who is not being compensated for their services may receive some consideration by the host department by having an authorized representative pay for the speaker’s meal.
 Employees authorized to accompany the speaker may be eligible for reimbursement if the meal is demonstrably necessary as a working meal.
 (For more information, see the Working Meals section)